 In addition to meeting admission requirements of the University, the student must:

 Upon admission, students will be assigned advisors who will help them to outline the appropriate program.
 All work for the program must be approved by the advisor and the departmental graduate committee.

-To apply for the graduate program, visit the Graduate College site and click on the APPLY NOW button.
+To apply for the graduate program, visit The Graduate School site and click on the APPLY NOW button.

 * This program does not lead to teacher certification.

 During the pre-candidacy period, the student must: